lithnet/access-manager-docs/configuration/deploying-features/jit/setting-up-jit-for-computers.md

 Select the OU that contains the computers you want to create JIT groups for and select a different OU where the JIT groups should be created.

+{% hint style="warning" %}
-> It is recommended that the JIT group OU be dedicated to Access Manager JIT groups only.
+It is recommended that the JIT group OU be dedicated to Access Manager JIT groups only.
 If the OU contains other groups, and the `delete groups in this OU that do not have matching computers` option is selected, those other groups will be deleted by Access Manager.
+{% endhint %}

+{% hint style="danger" %}
-> **WARNING** Given that anyone with access to modify group membership in this OU can effectively become an admin of any computer managed by JIT, you must take care to secure the OU and ensure only Access Manager has access to the objects within it.
+Given that anyone with access to modify group membership in this OU can effectively become an admin of any computer managed by JIT, you must take care to secure the OU and ensure only Access Manager has access to the objects within it.
+{% endhint %}

 Select a group name template, making sure to include the `%computerName%` variable.
 For each computer found in the specified OU, AMS will use this template to create the group.
 For a computer called `PC1`, a template of `JIT-%computerName%` will result in the group being called `JIT-PC1`.
 You'll need to use this name template name when creating the authorization rule that grants users access to these computers.